46 Pages Posted: 18 Feb 2021 Last revised: 23 Sep 2022

 Climate-contingent finance is a fresh approach to addressing catastrophic risk, building a bridge between long-term funding needs and financial risk management.
 It can be generalized to any situation where multiple entities share exposure to a risk where they lack direct control over whether it occurs (e.g., climate change, or a natural pandemic), and one type of entity can take proactive actions to benefit from addressing the effects of the risk if it occurs (e.g., through innovating on crops that would do well under extreme climate change or vaccination technology that could address particular viruses) with funding from another type of entity that seeks a targeted financial return to ameliorate the downside if the risk unfolds.
 This approach can finance previously under-funded efforts to address risks to humanity’s long-term flourishing, including extreme climate change, large asteroids hitting the earth, and supervolcanic eruptions.

-Keywords: Climate change, Climate adaptation, Climate economics, Climate finance, Climate derivatives, Climate investing, Sustainable finance, Impact Investing, ESG investing, Fixed-Income, Bonds, Infrastructure finance, Climate policy, Climate law, Machine Learning, Simulation Modeling
+Keywords: Climate change, Climate adaptation, Climate economics, Climate finance, Climate derivatives, Climate investing, Sustainable finance, Impact investing, ESG investing, Infrastructure finance, Climate policy, Climate law, Machine Learning, AI, Simulation Modeling

 Suggested Citation: Suggested Citation